matiri132/aws-quick-switch/README.md

 ### Use

-- `aws_sp` will list all your aws configured acoounts.
+- `aws_sp` will list all your aws configured profiles.
+- `aws_sp -v` will list all your aws configured profiles with this source profile if its a assumed one.
 - `aws_sp n` Will set the selected profile, where "n" is the profile NUMBER obtained by `aws_sp`.